siddi109704-prog/Thesis_artifacts/README.md

 - Charts use evidence_matrix.csv only.
 Assumptions are discussed in text, some plotted here.
 - Full assumptions graphs can be plotted(in case) using assumption_matrix.csv
 - Keep matrices separate and label assumptions clearly.

+##Note: The Plotting file is used to plot figures using the values of evidence matrix.
+Anyone can use this file to create
+figures based on there tempelate to have a visual representation of there use case.
+Similarly assumption plots can be done through python notebook as well
+I have uploaded samples of assumptions using assumption dataset.